ThomasStivers/property_manager/README.rst

     $ poetry run flask run

-This application is built using flask-appbuilder.
+This application is built using `flask-appbuilder <https://github.com/dpgaspar/flask-appbuilder/>`_.